18F/join.tts.gsa.gov/pages/positions/visual-designer.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

 1. Experience leading the design of digital products as part of a cross-functional team.
 This experience must include **ALL** of the following:
-  - Leading teams of designers or leading the design process
+  - Managing or leading teams of designers or the design process on a project
   - Mentoring, coaching, or training clients, partners, or team members

 2. Experience crafting digital experiences using visual identity and design system methodologies.
 Experience must include **ALL** of the following: